5 - 13.1

 (a) To ensure that the university and its donors may engage in such opportunities and as to not impede or limit the university’s options under this rule, the board may approve other such gifts as may be contemplated for naming facilities or endowments upon recommendation of the president.

 - Review of publicly available information.
-In order to protect the reputation and best interests of the university, the vice president for institutional advancement shall conduct a reasonable review of publicly available information on donors prior to submitting the naming resolution to the board of trustees.
+In order to protect the reputation and best interests of the university, the vice president for philanthropy and alumni engagement shall conduct a reasonable review of publicly available information on donors prior to submitting the naming resolution to the board of trustees.

-- Gift opportunities under this policy shall be presented by the vice president of institutional advancement to the president, and the president shall provided approval of such opportunity, prior to any presentation to the board of trustees for approval as may be required by the Administrative Code.
+- Gift opportunities under this policy shall be presented by the vice president for philanthropy and alumni engagement to the president, and the president shall provided approval of such opportunity, prior to any presentation to the board of trustees for approval as may be required by the Administrative Code.

 - Any written agreements in which Kent state university is a contracting party under this rule shall be reviewed and executed pursuant to rules 3342-5-04 and 3342-5-04.1 of the Administrative Code.